loganpoynterdev/lamp-docker/readme.md

 This repo can be used to generate a quick set of docker containers for the LAMP stack.
 It uses `php:7.3-apache` with an execution of `mysqli`.

-The database is defaulted to mariadb but this can be altered by editing `docker-compose` for your preferred DB container.
+The database is defaulted to mysql but this can be altered by editing `docker-compose` for your preferred DB container.

 Within the www directory is where you will copy your files to for the host.
 The `index.php` within this directory is just `phpinfo()` to verify functionality.